I'M SO HAPPY YOU ARE HERE!

 Member of Middle East Psychological Association.
 (MEPA)

 Psychologist: I am an Educational Psychologist and edupreneur with deep expertise in the fields of psychology and special education needs (SEN).
 I am associated with Al Ahlam Training and Higher Education Services for more than ten years, and I am a consultant to most of the schools in Oman.
 I work in collaboration with schools to promote better services for vulnerable learners.
 I guide the SEN department in schools to improve the help available for students.
 I strive to bring inclusion, promote positive mental health and achievement for all children.
 My aim is to make all students feel safe, valued, engaged and purposeful.
-I provide intensive individualized support to parents and educators in providing the resources to reframe their roles in the lives of my students.

 Provider for Learning Solutions: I have brought to Oman EdTech solution to teach vulnerable learners.
 Partnering with Scientific Learning and Pearson, I have made neuroscience-based learning solutions accessible to our vulnerable students in the community.
 SEN students suffer from learning gaps that are hard to fill and time spent in remedial learning is crucial.
 As an educator, I find ways of making a difference in shorter sprints.
 Ed-tech allows me to achieve learning gains faster than any conventional method.
 Since digital learning solutions have the potential to give layers of support that can accelerate learning, I have made this service accessible for SEN students and to help them meet their individual learning goals.